tinacious/tinacious/README.md

 ### Things I want to do more of

-- Android development with Kotlin
+- Android development, and backend development with Kotlin
-- Backend development and CLI tool development with Go
+- Backend development and CLI tool development with Go and Rust
 - iOS development with Swift
+- Front-end engineering with Vue

 #### 💟 [Sponsor projects](https://github.com/sponsors/tinacious) 💌